This post may contain affiliate links. Read our disclosure policy.

 EVERYTHING I love has either dairy and/or peanut butter in it!

-After pouring over dozens and dozens of recipes, I found this little number.
-This fresh fruit salsa is so delicious that I seriously eat it with a spoon.
-It would be perfect as a side dish, appetizer, or dessert for any party or get-together . . . or even when you are by yourself (I polished off a whole bowl on my own).
+This salsa would be perfect as a side dish, appetizer, or dessert for any party or get-together . . . or even when you are by yourself (I polished off a whole bowl on my own).
 The perfect partner to this salsa is the homemade cinnamon chips.
 Don’t be intimated by them- they are so easy to whip up!

-Fresh Fruit Salsa and Homemade Cinnamon Chips
+Fresh Fruit Salsa and Homemade Cinnamon Chips Recipe

 Ingredients

-- 2 kiwis, peeled and diced
+- 2 kiwi fruit, peeled and diced

-- 2 Fiji apples, peeled, cored, and diced
+- 2 Fiji apples, peeled and diced

 - 1 cup raspberries